 This gesture proved to be motivation for the entire team and helped the Deacons through their best season ever, which culminated in winning the 2006 ACC Championship.

-- Raise awareness among teenagers and parents about the life-and-death consequences of teenage driving.
+- The life-and-death consequences of teenage driving.

-- Raise awareness among teenagers and parents about the life-saving gift of organ donation.
+- The life-saving gift of organ donation.

 Recently, the Abbates met Casey, the recipient of Luke’s heart through the organ donation program.
 Luke, you see, also had the rare B-negative blood type.